mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up Joplin Server
+# Setting up Send

-This is an [Ansible](https://www.ansible.com/) role which installs [Joplin Server](https://sendapp.org/help/dev/spec/architecture#send) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Send](https://sendapp.org/help/dev/spec/architecture#send) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Joplin Server is a self-hosted server component for [Joplin](https://sendapp.org/) — a privacy-focused note taking and to-do application, which can handle a large number of notes organized into notebooks.
+Send is a self-hosted server component for [Joplin](https://sendapp.org/) — a privacy-focused note taking and to-do application, which can handle a large number of notes organized into notebooks.
 Joplin is available on Desktop (Windows, macOS, and Linux) and mobile (Android and iOS).
 There is a [CLI application](https://sendapp.org/help/install/#terminal-application) as well.

-Joplin offers multiple methods for application data synchronization among devices using End-to-End Encryption, including various cloud services like Nextcloud, Dropbox, Microsoft's OneDrive, etc. **As Joplin Server is designed specifically for Joplin, it offers improved performance, compared to other synchronization targets.**
+Joplin offers multiple methods for application data synchronization among devices using End-to-End Encryption, including various cloud services like Nextcloud, Dropbox, Microsoft's OneDrive, etc. **As Send is designed specifically for Joplin, it offers improved performance, compared to other synchronization targets.**

-While Joplin is architectured to be "offline first", with a Joplin Server it is able to not only synchronize data among devices but also [share a notebook](https://sendapp.org/help/apps/share_notebook/) with users and [publish a note](https://sendapp.org/help/apps/publish_note/) on the internet to share it with anyone.
+While Joplin is architectured to be "offline first", with a Send it is able to not only synchronize data among devices but also [share a notebook](https://sendapp.org/help/apps/share_notebook/) with users and [publish a note](https://sendapp.org/help/apps/publish_note/) on the internet to share it with anyone.

-See the project's [documentation](https://sendapp.org/help/) to learn what Joplin and Joplin Server do and why they might be useful to you.
+See the project's [documentation](https://sendapp.org/help/) to learn what Joplin and Send do and why they might be useful to you.

 ## Adjusting the playbook configuration

-To enable a Joplin Server with this role, add the following configuration to your `vars.yml` file.
+To enable a Send with this role, add the following configuration to your `vars.yml` file.

 **Note**: the path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting/mash-playbook) Ansible playbook.